 And those four suggestions sum up the best of my eating adventures in Sofia!

-Sofia Foodie Guide: What to Order, Where to Wander & How to Best Eat Like a Local
+Sofia Foodie Guide: What to Order, Where to Wander and How to Eat Like a Local

 Dish Cheat Sheet